1/3 cup olive oil (extra for roasting pumpkin)

 6 cups hot vegetable stock

-1 small pie pumpkin, peeled
+1 small piece of pumpkin, peeled

 ½ cup grated Parmesan cheese